Tomás de Torquemada

-Mainly because of persecution, Muslims and Jews in Castile and Aragon at that time found it socially, politically, and economically expedient to convert to Catholicism (see Converso, Morisco, and Marrano).
-The existence of superficial converts from Judaism (i.e., Crypto-Jews) was perceived by the Catholic Monarchs as a threat to the religious and social life in their realms.
-This led Torquemada, who himself was believed to have had converso ancestors, to be one of the chief supporters of the Alhambra Decree that expelled the Jews from the Crowns of Castile and Aragon in 1492.
+In part because of persecution, Muslims and Jews in Castile and Aragon at that time found it socially, politically, and economically advantageous to convert to Catholicism (becoming what were known as conversos, moriscos, and marranos).
+The existence of superficial converts from Judaism was perceived by the Catholic Monarchs as a threat to the religious and social life in their realms.
+This led Torquemada to be one of the chief supporters of the Alhambra Decree, which expelled the Jews from Spain in 1492.

-Owing to the perception of widespread use of torture to extract confessions, and advocacy of burning at the stake those deemed guilty, Torquemada's name has become synonymous with cruelty, religious intolerance, and fanaticism.
-Although torture was included in inquisition manuals from 1252 onward, it is largely absent from trial records, suggesting that while torture was allowed, it was rarely used.
+Owing to the Inquisition's use of torture to extract confessions and burning at the stake of those declared guilty, and to Torquemada's own approval, even advocacy, of these practices, his name has become synonymous with cruelty, religious intolerance, and fanaticism.

-The number of burnings at the stake during Torquemada’s tenure has been estimated at about 2,000.

 Biography

 Early life

 Torquemada was born on 14 October 1420 either in Valladolid, in the Kingdom of Castile, or in the nearby village of Torquemada.
-The 15th Century chronicler Hernando del Pulgar, a contemporary to de Torquemada and himself a converso, recorded that Tomás de Torquemada's uncle, Juan de Torquemada, a celebrated theologian and cardinal, was of converso descent.
+The 15th century chronicler Hernando del Pulgar, a contemporary to de Torquemada and himself a converso, recorded that Tomás de Torquemada's uncle, Juan de Torquemada, a celebrated theologian and cardinal, was of converso descent.
+As a converso, Pulgar is considered to have made this assertion out of hate for Juan de Torquemada's nephew, Tomás de Torquemada.
+A 2020 study of all of Juan de Torquemada's ancestors found no Jewish converts in his family.

 Torquemada entered the local San Pablo Dominican monastery at a very young age.
 As a zealous advocate of church orthodoxy, he earned a solid reputation for learning, piety, and austerity.
 As a result, he was promoted to Prior of the monastery of Santa Cruz at Segovia.
 Around this time, he met the young Princess Isabella I, and the two immediately established religious and ideological rapport.
 For a number of years, Torquemada served as her regular confessor and personal advisor.
 He was present at Isabella's coronation in 1474, remained her closest ally and supporter, and even advised her to marry King Ferdinand of Aragon in 1469 to consolidate their kingdoms and form a power base he could draw on for his own purposes.
 Torquemada subdued Ferdinand's own ambitions and became his confessor also.